xopto/pyxopto/docs/source/mcml/examples/tracing.rst

 The Monte Carlo simulator object
 --------------------------------
-In the following, we define two simulator objects :py:class:`~xopto.mcml.mc.MC`, which are constructed with the same parameters differing only in the input trace objects corresponding to the :code:`trace_no_filter` and :code:`trace_filter`.
-The :py:class:`~xopto.mcml.mc.MC` constructor accepts the defined :code:`layers`, :code:`source`, :code:`detectors` and computational device context :code:`cl_device`.
-Note that for each simulator object we also set the termination radius attributde :py:attr:`~xopto.mcml.mc.MC.rmax` of 1 cm.
+In the following, we define two simulator objects :py:class:`~xopto.mcml.mc.Mc`, which are constructed with the same parameters differing only in the input trace objects corresponding to the :code:`trace_no_filter` and :code:`trace_filter`.
+The :py:class:`~xopto.mcml.mc.Mc` constructor accepts the defined :code:`layers`, :code:`source`, :code:`detectors` and computational device context :code:`cl_device`.
+Note that for each simulator object we also set the termination radius attributed :py:attr:`~xopto.mcml.mc.Mc.rmax` of 1 cm.
 In this case, the photon packets are not propagated beyond the 1 cm radius, which usually also speeds up the simulation times.

 .. code-block:: python